we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service/README.md

 * Amazon Lambda, y'know....for functions
 * Amazon Cloudwatch Logs

+## Disclaimer
+**Please use in personal/non-production accounts only** We do not take responsibility for the way in which any one uses these functions (DVFaaS).
+We have made the purposes of the application clear and it should not be used maliciously.
+We have given warnings and taken measures to prevent users from installing DVFaaS on to production accounts.

 ## Installation and Setup
 * Git clone the project `git clone <URL>`